-You know, we’re the society that eradicated smallpox from the face of the earth primarily by setting up surveillance networks, including during really violent conflicts in East Pakistan and Somalia and Biafra.
+You know, we’re the society that eradicated smallpox from the face of the Earth primarily by setting up surveillance networks, including during really violent conflicts in East Pakistan and Somalia and Biafra.
 We’re the society that produced most of the medical developments that are taught in medical schools around the world.
-We gave the world the internet.
-As a nation of information excellence, it is, I think, beneath our dignity and, I hope, not in keeping with the compassion of the American people to have US government officials consistently downplaying the number of dead in Iraq by a factor of ten and fifteen.
+We gave the world the Internet.
+As a nation of information excellence, it is, I think, beneath our dignity and, I hope, not in keeping with the compassion of the American people to have U.S. government officials consistently downplaying the number of dead in Iraq by a factor of 10 and 15.

 AMY GOODMAN: Dr. Les Roberts of Johns Hopkins University, one of the co authors of the study.
 University of Michigan professor and Middle East scholar, Juan Cole, criticized the media’s coverage of the Iraqi civilian casualties.

 JUAN COLE: I’ve been dismayed as someone who’s followed these events on a daily basis from the Arabic and Persian press, from Western wire services, from talking to Iraqis on the ground.
 I’ve been dismayed for the past three-and-a-half years at the way in which the seriousness of this problem was downplayed by politicians in Washington and by the U.S. media, both the print and the television and radio press.